bharatbhavsar/AOS-Project1/README.md

 This is not BFS.
 As network is asynchronous, message transmission time is random and leads to not forming BFS.

+Algorithm:

+1. Root node starts spanning tree construction by setting parent =*
+2. All other node
+3. IF message received
+4. IF(parent==-1) send ACK back and set parent = message.nodeID
+5. Else send NACK
+6. If (Message == ACK) children++ and childrenArray[children-1] = message.nodeID
+7. If (Number of request sent == number ACK + Number of NACK) Output Parent and children

 Teminology and Technology used:

 Distributed system
 Asynchronous network
 Spanning tree construction